rcauvy/product-review-analysis-nlp/README.md

 ├── images                    <- Images generated from code and externally sourced

-├── data                      s<- Tweet data from CrowdFlower used in the analysis
+├── data                      <- Tweet data from CrowdFlower used in the analysis

 ```